GiveRep/GiveRep_overflow/README.md

 # GiveRep - Social Reputation & Rewards Platform

-This repo contains the codebase for the current version of GiveRep.
+This repo contains the codebase for the current version of GiveRep, omitting some irrelevant business logics.

 #### [[Link to smart contract(open-sourced)]](https://github.com/GiveRep/giverep_claim)